Harts Buildings

-The Harts Buildings is a heritage-listed hotel and pub and former residence, located at 10-14 Essex Street, in the inner city Sydney suburb of The Rocks in the City of Sydney local government area of New South Wales, Australia.
+The Harts Buildings is a heritage-listed hotel and pub and former residence, located at 10–14 Essex Street, in the inner city Sydney suburb of The Rocks, New South Wales, Australia.
 It was built from 1890 to 1899.
 It is also known as Hart's Buildings.
 The property is owned by Property NSW, an agency of the Government of New South Wales.
 It was added to the New South Wales State Heritage Register on 10 May 2002.